OvercodedStack/C-Sharp-API-Implementation-ManusVR/README.md

 In addition, there is a previous implementation by Megan Zimmerman that utilized the SDK previously.

+## Example Usage

+While not the best way of learning how to use this API, this unity project extensively used this API and contains a few scripts that can be used to move data around if need be.
+The best way to learn it will be to navigate to  Assets>scenes >Box_wall_test.unity https://github.com/OvercodedStack/Manus_VR_UR5_Repo

+The gameobjects containing the hands have most of the code integrated under a child gameobject as left/right-hand.
+You can also see any additional code that goes in the background if you're interested in manipulations.

+Please note that while the project was developed with the VIVE/OpenVR system, it is NOT a requirement if you have different intentions.

 ## Acknowledgements
 - Megan Zimmerman for providing the initial code
 - Manus VR